 A grand reveal of the Near Eastside Orbiter (NEO) shuttle took place on August 4, 2009.
-The celebration included a press conference with key speakers from partners IndyGo (Indianapolis Public Transportation Corporation), John H. Boner Community Center, Indianapolis Local Initiatives Support Corporation (LISC), and Community’s own, Dan Hodgkins, vice president, community benefit.
+The celebration included a press conference with key speakers from partners IndyGo (Indianapolis Public Transportation Corporation), John H. Boner Community Center, Indianapolis Local Initiatives Support Corporation (LISC), and Community’s community benefit program.

 The NEO shuttle provides a convenient and affordable transportation option for eastside residents to home, work, shopping, schools and places of recreation.
 It has been a collaborative effort between the John H. Boner Community Center, IndyGo, East 10th Street Civic Association, LISC and Community Health Network.

 A nominal $1 fee is now required for each ride and monthly passes can be purchased for $30.